Over-the-counter medications can sometimes be very useful. They are easily accessible, but they are not without risks.

 - How does it work?

-- How long after taking it should I notice or feel the beneficial effect?
+- How soon should I notice or feel the benefits?

 - Is this the best available option?